School of Lifespan Development and Educational Sciences

 - Kent Campus

 The Educational Specialist degree in School Psychology is committed to a scientist-practitioner model of training, which conceptualizes school psychologists as data-oriented problem solvers.
 The program operates from an eco-behavioral orientation and emphasizes the delivery of school psychological services from a consultative framework to prevent and remediate learning, behavioral and social-emotional concerns in individuals from birth to 22 years.

 Students in the program gain competencies, not only in the provision of services to individual children in schools, but also in the promotion and implementation of systemic educational reform.
 Graduates of the Ed.S. degree are highly prepared to be leaders and innovators of comprehensive support services in a variety of educational settings.

 National Association of School Psychologists (NASP)

-- Master's degree from an accredited college or university for unconditional admission1
+- Master's degree in school psychology from a NASP-approved college or university for unconditional admission. unconditional admission1

 - Official transcript(s)

 - School Psychology Supplemental Data form (online document)

 - Questions in Anticipation of Licensure form